 First, it’s helpful to know a little bit about guavas in order to determine why a tree won’t fruit.
 First of all, guava plants need full sun to part shade to grow, but they cannot tolerate too much heat.
 That said, they also dislike the cold and are very frost tender.

-Guava trees can grow in U.S. hardiness zones 9-11, which translates to Hawaii, Florida, protected areas of California and Texas, and the Virgin Islands.
+Guava trees can grow in U.S. hardiness zones 9 to 11, which translates to Hawaii, Florida, protected areas of California and Texas, and the Virgin Islands.

 Also, whether grown from seed or grafting, guavas will not bear fruit until their third year.
-That is, of course, provided you have been giving the tree the correct amount of irrigation and nutrition, as well as well-draining soil with a pH of 4.5-7.0.
+That is, of course, provided you have been giving the tree the correct amount of irrigation and nutrition, as well as well-draining soil with a pH of 4.5 to 7.0.

-So, if your tree is in an area protected from frost, in a sun to partially sunny locale in zones 9-11 and you have been consistent with fertilization and irrigation, there must be a different reason for no fruit on your guava tree.
+So, if your tree is in an area protected from frost, in a sunny to partially sunny locale in zones 9 through 11, and you have been consistent with fertilization and irrigation, there must be a different reason for no fruit on your guava tree.